hjayaweera/adc/README.md

 This project is started with the intention of use of this simulator for teaching ADCs.

 ## Prerequisitie
-This project is developed using Python 3.5 with following add ons
+This project is developed using Python 3.6 with following add ons
- - Python 3.5
+ - Python 3.6
  - numpy
  - matplotlib

 ## Running the program
-$ python3.5 adc.py
+$ python3.6 adc.py 4
+* the last parameter is the number of bits

 ## Features
 Following parameters can be changed